Joshua Steely

 What brought you here?

 • Maybe you want to collaborate!
 That’s exciting!
-While I have plenty left to learn, I do know a thing or two to share, and would love to share them!
-To schedule and see workshops, lessons, and speaking events, visit the “events” page.
+While I have plenty left to learn, I do have a thing or two to share, and would love to share them!
+To schedule or view workshops, lessons, and speaking events, click here and navigate to the “events” page.
 I look forward to meeting you!

 Bit about me